Sutan Sjahrir: Nationalist leader in the Dutch East Indies

 Sjahrir had not finished his law degree, when Hatta sent Sjahrir ahead of him to the Dutch East Indies in 1931, to help set up the Indonesian National Party (PNI).
 Sjahrir was heavily involved in the Daulat Rajat, the newspaper of the new PNI.
 Within a relatively short time, he developed from a representative of Hatta into a political and intellectual leader with his standing.
 Both leaders were imprisoned in the Cipinang Penitentiary Institution by the Dutch in March 1934 and convicted for nationalist activities in November 1934, exiled to Boven-Digoel where they arrived in March 1935, then to Banda a year later, and just before the Indies fell to the Japanese in 1941, to Sukabumi.

 Resistance leader during the Japanese occupation

 During the Japanese occupation of the Dutch East Indies, he had little public role, apparently sick with tuberculosis, while he was one of the few independence leaders who was involved in the resistance movement against the Japanese occupation.
-Sukarno, Hatta, and Sjahrir had agreed that Sjahrir would go underground to organise the revolutionary resistance while the other 2 would continue their cooperation with the Japanese occupier.
+Sukarno, Hatta, and Sjahrir had agreed that Sjahrir would go underground to organise the revolutionary resistance while the other two would continue their cooperation with the Japanese occupiers.